jocelo/offset-dates/README.md

 ### TODO

-Some updates I'm including in future releases:
+Some updates to be including in future releases:

 - Custom date output format.
 - Fiscal Weeks.